Cosmetology License Transfer or Reciprocity by State

 Indiana

 Reciprocity is granted in Indiana on a case-by-case basis, depending on whether your home state has equivalent or more demanding education and licensing requirements.
-You may not transfer if you have only attended nail school but have not worked actively with the license, and you may be required to take additional training.
-However, for cosmetology, it is acceptable to transfer a license with school hours only.
+You may not transfer if you have only attended nail school but haven't worked actively with the license, and you may be required to take additional training.
+However, for cosmetology, you don't need to have worked in the field to transfer your license.

 Electrologists must have cosmetology or esthetician licenses to transfer.
 There is a $40 fee and an application to transfer your license to Indiana.
-If your license does not meet the same standards that Indiana requires, you may be able to make up the difference with work experience.
-Each full year of work experience, up to 5 years in total, counts for 100 hours of required training.
+If your license doesn't meet the same standards that Indiana requires, you may be able to make up the difference with work experience.
+Each full year of work experience counts for 100 hours of training, maxing out at five years (500 hours).

 Iowa